 Pediatric asthma treatment: Helping children with asthma breathe more easily

-At Children’s Hospitals and Clinics of Minnesota we know pediatric asthma is complicated and our experienced staff is devoted to helping children and their families understand and control asthma.
-At our pediatric asthma clinic and at Children’s Respiratory and Critical Care Specialists, we work closely with families and children to come up with a treatment plan that works.
+At Children’s Minnesota we know pediatric asthma is complicated and our experienced staff is devoted to helping children and their families understand and control asthma.
+At our pediatric asthma clinic and primary care clinics, we work closely with families and children to come up with a treatment plan that works.
 So your child can get back to being a kid.

 Asthma is a chronic lung disease with episodes or flare-ups that come and go.
 Symptoms may include: